greggigon/docker-hack-night/docs/1. basics/README.md

 56a2aadc7eac192e1ebd88c8c089b6d4ee52f9b791a89733b6cf3fc9e03fd141
 ```

-Adding the `-d` argument tells Docker to run the container as a daemon.
+Adding the `-d` argument tells Docker to run the container as a daemon, ie. in the background.
 Once it's started Docker returns the (long) container ID.

 Use `docker ps` to show the running containers: